gongziyida/Modeling-Neural-Plasticity-with-Multisensory-Braitenberg-Vehicles/README.md

 The Li-Hopfield network can thus be seen as a group of coupled non-linear oscillators.
 In short, it is able to alter its oscillatory frequencies based on changes in olfactory attributes, so it is important to "filter" the noise and identify which stimulus source the BV is approaching.
 The signal powers of the output are then calculated, instead of modeling a complexed afferent nerve in real nervous system.

-In the implementation, it is in `Layers.LiHopfield` class.
+The olfactory system is implemented in `Layers.LiHopfield` class.

 ### 2.2 Gustatory System
 Gustatory system is only a single layer, for taste is simply "impression" in this simulation.
 There is no noise involved in taste, or any other perturbation, so further processing of taste is redundant.

-In the implementation, it is in `Layers.Single` class.
+The gustatory system is implemented in `Layers.Single` class.

 ### 2.3 Associative Memory
 The associative memory, implemented as a [bidirectional associative memory (BAM)](https://en.wikipedia.org/wiki/Bidirectional_associative_memory), is where Hebbian learning happens.
 Rather than Hebbian rule that BAM often utilized, [Generalized Hebbian algorithm](https://en.wikipedia.org/wiki/Generalized_Hebbian_Algorithm) is used, for it is demonstrably stable.